 The timetable below lists the various evaluation instruments and at which points in the program they occur.
+Please note that additional or more frequent evaluations may be conducted as needed.
 (Course embedded evaluations are not included below, but may be found in the course syllabi.)